Rishthegreat/Notes/School/WW2.md

 	- Germany attack first using their lightning speed tactic called Blitzkrieg
 	- 2 weeks later, the Soviets attacks Poland
 	- They end up splitting up Poland
+- During [[WW1]], there was some support for the Germans due to immigrants from those areas
+	- However,